gogamid/TCPIP/Klausur/README.md

 ## Task

 This exam project focuses on developing simple message broker architecture.
-A message consists the tuple topic (subject) and message (value, content), where topic and message are to be implemented as simple strings.
-If the hashtag # is used as topic, all messages are forwarded from the broker to the subscriber.
-The broker does not store the messages but forwards a message only if the topic has been subscribed to by a subscriber. subscriber has subscribed to it.
-The communication between broker and publisher or broker and subscriber is done via UDP.
+A message consists the tuple `topic` (subject) and `message` (value, content), where topic and message are to be implemented as simple `strings`.
+If the hashtag `#` is used as topic, all messages are forwarded from the broker to the subscriber.
+The broker does not store the messages but forwards a message only if the topic has been subscribed to by a subscriber.
+Subscriber has subscribed to it.
+The communication between broker and publisher or broker and subscriber is done via  .

 ## Structure